-11 Conti – Monnaie de Paris will be presenting the first French retrospective of the American artist Kiki Smith (born in 1954, lives in New York) by a French public institution.
+The 11 Conti – Monnaie de Paris is proud to present the first solo show of the American artist Kiki Smith (born 1954, living in New York) by a French public institution.

-Curators: Camille Morineau, Director of Exhibitions and Collections at Monnaie de Paris, and Lucia Pesapane, Exhibition Curator and Head of Cultural Programming at the Monnaie de Paris.
+Curators: Camille Morineau, Director of Exhibitions and Collections at the Monnaie de Paris and Lucia Pesapane, Exhibition Curator and Head of Cultural Programming at the Monnaie de Paris.
 With the collaboration of Marie Chênel.